5g-media/FaaS-VIM-Exercises/exercise1/README.md

 The VNF you just developed can only be accessed from whithin kubernetes cluster (e.g from inside of your minikube).

-Your first step would be retrieve its ipaddrss from OSM.
-This can be achieve via simple curl command
+Your first step would be to retrieve your VNF ipaddress.
+This can be achieved via simple OSM curl command

 ```bash
 curl 127.0.0.1:5002/osm/hello_world_instance | jq .vnfs[0].ip_address
 ```

-Create a pod inside kubernetes and invoke `hello` endpoint of your first VNF
+Create a pod inside kubernetes and invoke `hello` endpoint of your first VNF.
+Issue curl with the ipaddress retrieved above.

 ```bash
 kubectl run curl-pod --image=radial/busyboxplus:curl -i --tty --rm